wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 with a pointer to the new global object.
 We thus make a chained list of global versions.

+It is the job of the GC to collect the older versions when they are not referenced any more by any thread.

 CPUs model
 ----------